aptos-labs/aptos-core/aptos-move/move-examples/lockstream/README.md

 # From aptos-core root
 docker compose --file aptos-move/move-examples/lockstream/docker-compose.yaml up
 ```

 Then press Ctrl+C to shut down the local testnet.

-To clear all containers and images, running only from build cache:
+(Pro tip) If you want to experiment with the example use the following to clear all containers and images, composing directly from the Docker build cache:

 ```sh
 docker rm -vf $(docker ps -aq)